 - Unofficial New York Times scorecard: 124-123 Hearns

-- Leonard was the WBC champion and Hearns was the WBA champion.
+- Leonard and Hearns fought for the Undisputed World Welterweight Championship.
+Leonard was the WBC champion, and Hearns was the WBA champion.

-- The fight was shown live on closed circuit television in 298 locations and on pay-per-view in 24 cities.
+- The fight was shown live on closed circuit television in 298 locations, with 1.5 million seats in the United States and Canada.

 - A sellout crowd of 23,618 attended the fight in a temporary outdoor arena erected on the Caesars Palace tennis courts.

-- Hearns won the first five rounds on Tabat's scorecard and four of the first five rounds on the scorecards of Ford and Minker.
+- Hearns won the first five rounds on judge Lou Tabat's scorecard and four of the first five rounds on the scorecards of judges Duane Ford and Chuck Minker.

-- Leonard hurt Hearns with a left hook at 1:59 of the sixth round and battered him for the remainder of the round and throughout the seventh round.
+- Leonard turned the fight around when he hurt Hearns with a left hook at 1:59 of the sixth round.
+Leonard battered Hearns for the remainder of the round and throughout the seventh round.
 All three judges scored both rounds 10-9 for Leonard, which was controversial.
 Many felt that those rounds should have been scored 10-8.

 - In the thirteenth round, with his left eye almost swollen shut, Leonard hurt Hearns with a right hand and followed up with a barrage of punches.
 Hearns went through the ropes, but the referee ruled it a slip.
-Leonard later put Hearns down for an official knockdown.
+In the final seconds of the round, Leonard put Hearns down for an official knockdown.

 - In the fourteenth round, Leonard staggered Hearns with an overhand right and pinned him on the ropes.
 After Leonard hit Hearns with a combination to the body and head, the referee stopped the fight.

-- Leonard vs. Hearns was named 1981 Fight of the Year by The Ring magazine.
+- Leonard vs. Hearns I was named the 1981 Fight of the Year by The Ring.